Sorry, you need to enable JavaScript to visit this website.

 National Action Plan IN FORM

 The National Action Plan "IN FORM – Germany's national initiative to promote healthy diets and physical activity (Nationaler Aktionsplan "IN FORM – Deutschlands Initiative für gesunde Ernährung und mehr Bewegung) was set up by the federal government in 2008 to prevent poor diets, lack of physical activity, obesity and related diseases.
 Its goal is to bring about lasting improvements to eating and exercise habits in Germany.
 The federal government has since expanded the plan and is currently including additional initiatives.
 Specifically, the Action Plan focuses on the first 1,000 days of life, children and senior citizens.
 Promoting a healthy lifestyle is the joint goal of the federal government, the federal states and local communities.
 Policymakers, numerous stakeholders from the health sector, civil society, the economy and the media all support the National Action Plan.
-It has been extended for further development from 2021 and will include the results of evaluations, the requirements of the coalition agreement (19th legislative period) and the legal framework on which these are based, for example amendments to Book V of the Social Code (Fünftes Buch Sozialgesetzbuch) made with the Prevention Act (Präventionsgesetz) of 17 July 2015 (Federal Law Gazette [BGBl.
-I p.
-1781]) and the Act on Good Early Child Education and Care (Gute-Kita-Gesetz).
-The Plan will also take account of aims shared with the German Sustainability Strategy (Deutsche Nachhaltigkeitsstrategie) regarding indicators of obesity in the area of Sustainable Development Goal 3 (Nachhaltigkeitsziel, SDG – "Health and Well-being") and the federal government's Climate Protection Programme 2030 (Klimaschutzprogramm).
-The COVID-19 pandemic is currently changing living conditions for everyone: school and recreational sports opportunities and out-of-home catering are severely restricted, and not all sections of the population have access to alternatives.
-Research projects aim to shed light on the medium and long-term effects of the pandemic on eating and exercise behaviour.
-They will also examine the impact of rapid developments in the digital sector.
+The guiding perspective is a life-world-oriented approach: a healthy diet and adequate physical activity should be promoted in the environments where people live, learn, work and spend their leisure time – such as in childcare centres, schools, local authorities, businesses and families.
+Key areas of focus include information and education, improving the quality of communal catering, promoting everyday physical activity as well as networking, quality assurance and research.
+IN FORM explicitly defines itself as a dynamic, long-term process of dialogue and development which consolidates existing measures, advances them further and embeds them sustainably within institutional structures.

 Published in 2016, the National Recommendations for Physical Activity and Physical Activity Promotion (Nationale Empfehlungen für Bewegung und Bewegungsförderung) provided a scientific basis for the promotion of physical activity in different target groups in Germany as part of the Action Plan.
 The basic aim is that people now follow these recommendations in their everyday lives and that they are lastingly embedded in municipal structures and living environments.
-The Federal Centre for Health Education (Bundeszentrale für gesundheitliche Aufklärung, BZgA) will publish the key messages for the different target groups via various channels (print, online/Twitter, Facebook, Internet, etc.) and in this way make an important contribution to IN FORM.
+The Federal Centre for Health Education (Bundeszentrale für gesundheitliche Aufklärung, BZgA – now the Federal Institute of Public Health (Bundesinstitut für Öffentliche Gesundheit, BIÖG) – will publish the key messages and in this way make an important contribution to IN FORM.

-The BZgA website www.uebergewicht-vorbeugen.de, which is also aimed at parents and youth work professionals, contains specific advice on how to include exercise in everyday family life in order to prevent obesity.
-Alongside short videos, leaflets and specialist publications, digital formats will show children, young people and their parents ways to make physical exercise part of everyday life, recreational activities and sport.
+The BIÖG website www.uebergewicht-vorbeugen.de, which is also aimed at parents and youth work professionals, contains specific advice on how to include exercise in everyday family life in order to prevent obesity.

 National prevention strategy